According to the songs, love is a many splendid thing—it’s grand, it’s all you need and it’s in the air.

 Signature By Emporium

 Ever get confused about what ‘modern Australian cuisine’ actually is?
 We do too, but we also know that it is very part as delicious as it is mysterious, and South Bank’s Emporium Hotel houses one of the most beautiful restaurants to sample it in.
 Signature is a bona fide babe (think velvet chairs, a marble bar and a stunning light feature) but its modern Australian menu is the real reason to lock in a hot date.
-Tuck into crispy Brisbane Valley Quail, juicy Darling Downs wagyu sirloin or Queensland spanner crab, or just go for the 5 or 7-course tasting menu and get the best of the best.
+Tuck into crispy Brisbane Valley Quail, juicy Longreach organic lamb or coral trout with borlottie beans, kohlrabi and salmon roe or just go for the 5-course tasting menu and get the best of the best.

 Howard Smith Wharves